 Figure 1.4: Humans living in balance with nature.

-Large areas of the earth have however been permanently cleared of vegetation and animals to make way for cities, road, farms, mines and other manmade features.
-Human use of the earth is thus no more in balance with nature.
+As soon as vegetation diminishes due to drought, the number of herbivores will decrease, and subsequently, so will the carnivores.
+This will allow the grass to return to normalcy after the drought.
+However, large areas of the earth have been permanently cleared of vegetation and animals to make way for cities, roads, farms, mines, and other man-made features.
+Human use of the earth is thus no longer in balance with nature.

 Figure 1.5: Our agricultural systems have destroyed natural ecosystem functioning.